graphcommerce-org/graphcommerce/.changeset/cold-eels-end.md

 '@graphcommerce/google-datalayer': patch
 ---

-Solve an issue where the BillingPage query would be re-queried after setting the payment method.
+Solved an issue where the `BillingPage` query would be re-queried after setting the payment method.